asfaltboy/asfaltboy.github.io/_posts/2016-01-28-marvin-minsky-s-book-society-of-mind-ebook.markdown

 And so I took on the task of converting the HTML pages to some ebook formats, mainly so I could read it on my kindle.

 The technical feat itself was not complex at all; basically, I passed the TOC page to quick & dirty [spideyscrape.py](https://github.com/paultopia/spideyscrape), and then cleaned up the resulting "one page HTML" from any "per-page" headers/footers, fixed up chapter linking and downloaded the images.
+The actual ebooks were generated from the HTML with the use of [the excellent calibre app](http://calibre-ebook.com/).

 For whoever is interested, the [repo of the cleanup is here](https://github.com/asfaltboy/SocietyOfMind-ebook).
-The books are available in the same repo, [under releases](https://github.com/asfaltboy/SocietyOfMind-ebook/releases).
+The books are available in the same repo, in Epub, Mobi and PDF formats, [under releases](https://github.com/asfaltboy/SocietyOfMind-ebook/releases).

-The actual ebooks were generated from the HTML with the use of [the excellent calibre app](http://calibre-ebook.com/).